 A credit report shows your credit history and the status of the accounts you have open.
 A credit score boils all of the information down into a three-digit score.
 The higher your score, the more likely that you'd pay back a loan.

 Before you try borrowing money, applying for a job or renting an apartment, you'll want to get your hands on your credit reports and scores to see what the decision-makers will see.
 Here's how to do that — for free.

-Easiest way to get free credit reports
+Easiest way to get a free credit report

 Yes, we did say credit reports and credit scores.
 You have three credit reports: one from each of the major credit reporting agencies, Experian, Equifax and TransUnion.
 You also have multiple credit scores.